jbrockopp/docs/content/administration/worker/_index.md

 Known as the brawn of the Vela application, this service is responsible for managing the state of workload resources.

-Additionally, it processes web requests and pulls workloads from the queue to be run.
+Additionally, it processes web requests and pulls workloads, provided by the [server](/docs/administration/server/), from the queue to be run.

 // TODO: add more information